facebook/lexical/packages/lexical-website-new/docs/concepts/transforms.md

 ## Transforms on parent nodes

 Transforms are very specific to a type of node.
-This applies to both the declaration (`addNodeTransform(ImageNode)`) and the times it triggers during an update cycle.
+This applies to both the declaration (`registerNodeTransform(ImageNode)`) and the times it triggers during an update cycle.

 ```
 // Won't trigger